 , arguing that the D.C.
 Circuit’s longstanding (mis)interpretation of the Freedom of Information Act’s Exemption 4 has allowed the improper public dissemination of “confidential” information submitted by persons to the government.
 2019 WL 951418 and 2018 WL 6040480.
 This was the first time the Supreme Court heard arguments directly related to Exemption 4 of the Freedom of Information Act.
 On June 24, 2019, the Supreme Court reversed the Eighth Circuit, largely adopting the new Exemption 4 test recommended by our coalition. https://www.supremecourt.gov/opinions/18pdf/18-481_5426.pdf

-Lead associate on litigation team which had filed a successful class action Complaint against the Social Security Administration.
+Core member of litigation team that had filed a successful class action Complaint against the Social Security Administration.
 After defeating the Social Security Administration’s 12(b)(1) Motion to Dismiss, Steigerwald v.
 Commissioner of Social Security

 , 2018 WL 454400 (N.D.
 Ohio Jan.
 17, 2018), the Court certified a class covering an approximate 15-year period, and including over 100,000 individuals.
 Steigerwald v.
 Commissioner of Social Security